ideaportriga/nexus-bridge/examples/ANGULAR Examples/SR Form Applet/README.md

         * **Name:** `siebel/custom/SRFormPR.js`

-1. Empty browser cache and hard reload *(e.g. using Chrome: press F12, then right-click a browser Refresh button and press ‘Empty Cache and Hard Reload’)*.
+1. Empty browser cache and hard reload *(e.g. using Chrome with open DevTools: press F12, then right-click a browser Refresh button and press ‘Empty Cache and Hard Reload’)*.

 1. Re-login to your Siebel Application.